William H. Sadlier, Inc.

 William H. Sadlier, Inc. is an American educational publishing company that publishes educational content, software, and services for pre-K-12.
 It is based in New York City, U.S.

-William H. Sadlier is one of the oldest family-owned publishing company in the United States.
+William H. Sadlier is one of the oldest family-owned publishing companies in the United States.

 History

 William H. Sadlier was founded as D&J Sadlier in 1832 by two Irish-born brothers, Denis and James Sadlier, who emigrated from Cashel, County Tipperary to the United States and began publishing materials under the aforementioned name.

 In the 1840s, D&J Sadlier established a Canadian branch of the company in Montreal.

 In 1857, it acquired a weekly newspaper which was founded as American Celt by Thomas d'Arcy McGee.
 The newspaper was renamed as the New York Tablet after the acquisition.

 In 1872, after working with his uncles at D&J Sadlier since 1860, William H. Sadlier founded his separate eponymous branch of the publishing firm.
 Later, D&J Sadlier was merged into William H. Sadlier Company.
 William's wife, Annie, also joined the newly founded business and kept running it as a family business after William's death Writing as Mrs. J. Sadlier, Mary Anne Sadlier, wife of James Sadlier, translated seventeen religious books from their original French and wrote twenty-three inspirational novels.

 In 1907, Annie's son, Frank X. Sadlier, joined the company on a leadership position.
 He introduced new programs in history and geography, as well as acquired rights to D&J Sadlier imprint.

 In 1927, F. Sadlier Dinger, son of William H. and Annie Sadlier, joined the company, working alongside his uncle, Frank.

 In 1928, the company was incorporated as William H. Sadlier, Inc.

 In the 1930s, Dinger proposed that traditional questions and answers of the Baltimore Catechism be accompanied by exercises, explanatory material, and tests.
 Written by Ellamay Horan, Sadlier's Baltimore Catechism with study lessons was soon a success.
 During this time, Sadlier began to publish new history texts with full-color art, a series of poetry books for elementary grades, and a series of spelling books developed for the New York City public schools.